Mystogab/paapi5-aws4/README.md

 ## Requirements
  - NodeJS > 18
- - ESM and CJS available it should work in boths systems
+ - ESM and CJS available so it can work in boths systems

 ## Installation